 To achieve an indigo color, combine red and blue soap-safe dyes (about 10 drops each).

 Gently stir the melted soap to completely incorporate the fragrance and color.

 Don't stir too hard or you'll get bubbles in the soap.

 If you do get bubbles, a light spritz of rubbing alcohol from a spray bottle gets rid of them.

 Pour the Melted, Colored, Fragranced Soap Into the Mold

 Slowly pour the soap into the mold.

-You're done for now!
-Carefully move the mold to a safe place (or just leave it where it is and cover it with some Saran Wrap) and start cleaning up.
+You're done for now.
+Carefully move the mold to a safe place, cover with plastic wrap, and start cleaning up.